robclark56/RaspiBolt-Extras/RBE_donation.md

 1. These QR codes were built using [these instructions](RBE_REST_WAN.md).
-2. If you don't see QR codes, it is because
+2. If you don't receive QR codes, it is because
    1. my RaspiBolt is turned off, or
    1. my lnd (mainnet) is not running, or
    1. my lnd (testnet) is not running.